* Other Styles and Systems

 I have only learned a handful of forms from Shaolin Yi Tao Gung Fu, this modern unique system created by Kansas University Professor Si Jo Robert Sprackland.
 A mostly Southern Long Arm system, but has Short range Wing Chun, drills, parries, and Nothern Praying Mantis trapping, sticking techniques and uses the economy of movement principles.
 Sifu Winokur learned this system in the early 80's directly from Si Jo Spackland, as well as several other instructors, and a few friends who also trained in this style.

-More styles/history coming soon - still under construction...
+More styles/history coming soon - under construction...